 Flights arriving at EU airports | ✅ Covered |

-These laws also apply to airlines from Norway, Switzerland, and Iceland.
-This means if you’re flying with any airline to, within, or from Europe, you probably have these rights.
-It’s helpful to be aware of these laws – they exist to support you if something goes wrong with your flight.
-They guarantee you’re not abandoned when your trip arrangements go awry.
+These laws also apply to airlines from Iceland, Norway, and Switzerland.
+This means when you travel with any airline to, from, or within Europe, you likely have these rights.
+It’s important to be aware of these regulations – they exist to support you if issues arise with your flight.
+They make sure you’re not abandoned when your trip arrangements go awry.

 When You Are Not Entitled to Compensation

-ASL Airlines isn’t always at fault when flights are delayed or cancelled.
-Sometimes, events occur that the airline can’t control, like severe weather conditions or unexpected problems.
+ASL Airlines isn’t necessarily at fault when flights are delayed or cancelled.
+Occasionally, situations arise that the airline can’t control, like extreme weather or unexpected problems.

-For example, if there’s an abrupt major weather event, an airport emergency, or air traffic controllers go on strike, ASL Airlines cannot be held accountable.
+For example, if there’s a sudden storm, an emergency at the airport, or a strike by air traffic controllers, ASL Airlines is not liable.
 These are called “extraordinary circumstances” that the airline is unable to prevent.

-When these events take place, you are unlikely to get any compensation.
-The airline isn’t seen as doing anything wrong when these unexpected issues occur.
+When these situations occur, you are unlikely to get any compensation.
+The airline is not considered to be doing anything wrong when these unexpected issues come up.